-The merging of human emotion and authentic communication all make the podcast even more worth watching.
+The merging of human emotion and authentic communication makes the podcast even more worth listening.

 12. History Extra

-History Extra is one of the greatest and ambitious podcasts out there.
+History Extra is one of the greatest and most ambitious podcasts out there.

 It tends to focus more on British history regarding topics anywhere from the crusades, to D-Day landings.